 I wanted to try the Lechon Kinalas (Php 65.00) but it was not available that time, so that’s a shame.
 Yoy and I each had the Pork Kinalas.
 My fast verdict: The soup was savory and satisfying but the pork bits still needed more cooking time.

 A little info guys, according to Wikipedia, “Kinalas is a Bicol dish created by cooking noodle garnished by scraped meat from pork or beef’s head and other parts, enhanced with a thick deep-brown sauce coming from the brains of a cow or pig.
 The dish is further flavored with spices and served in hot broth.
 Boiled egg added is optional.”

 As to how attractive that sounds, I just don’t know.
 Actually, prior to this writing, I didn’t know that the sauce came from the brains of cows and pigs.
-How was I eating this stuff and never knew about this?
-Anyway, looking at the dish, there was just no telling that all those gory details had to transpire in order for me to enjoy this Nagueno delicacy lol.
+How was I eating this stuff and never even knew about this?
+Anyway, looking at the dish, there was just no way to tell that all those gory details were involved lol.

 Kinalas is paired best with these condiments – ground pepper and red chili oil.

 Julienne had the Loglog (just noodles and soup, no meat) for Php20.00 only and her favorite soda pop (any drink is her favorite as long as it’s carbonated).

 It was our first time to eat at Mister Sabaw and I hope to try their Bulalo (bone marrow soup) next time.